 - And then drain the chickpeas and rinse with warm water to remove most of the skins.

 LET ME PLAN YOUR DINNERS!
 Get My FREE Meal Plan (Including Grocery List!)>>>

 - 1 medium beet (about 6 oz/180 g)

 - 1 (19 oz) can chickpeas or 1 and ½ to 2 cups cooked, drained and rinsed

 - ¼ cup tahini

 - ¼ cup lemon juice

 - 1-2 tablespoon water

 - Preheat the oven to 400 °F. Line a baking sheet with parchment paper or a silicone mat.
-Wash, peel and cut the beet into quarters and place on the baking sheet.
-Roast for 25 minutes.
+Wash, peel and cut the beet into quarters, toss with avocado oil or another cooking oil and place on the baking sheet.
+Roast for 30 minutes.

-- Meanwhile, peel a clove of garlic.
-Add the garlic to the baking sheet for an additional 20 minutes, until garlic and beets are tender.
-Set aside to allow to cool slightly.
+- Add a clove of garlic (unpeeled) to the baking sheet for an additional 15 minutes, until the garlic and beets are fork tender.
+Set aside to allow to cool slightly then peel the garlic.

 - Chill in the refrigerator until ready to serve.
 Serve with fresh vegetables, crackers or tortilla chips.